cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     K[1] a bit was set to 1 instead to 0).
 Thanks to attentive users!
   - The installer now handles previously installed versions better.

-- The installer links the file extension AES to the AES-Tool; and optionally includes AES-Tool into the context menu "Open with ..." within the Windows Explorer.

 - The menu "Help" within the CrypTool application now also contains the item for the CrypTool presentation.